oconnor663/jacko.io/posts/async_three.md

     // Handle NEW_TASKS and WAKERS...
 ```

-Finally, we can collect and await the `JoinHandle`s in our `async_main`
+Finally, we can collect and await the `JoinHandle`s in `async_main`.
+Now our
-function.
-Now our tasks look like the Tokio tasks we started with:[^unwrap]
+tasks look like the Tokio tasks we started with:[^unwrap]

 [^unwrap]: The Tokio version had an extra `.unwrap()` after `handle.await`,
     because Tokio catches panics and converts them to `Result`s, again similar